Measuring Landing Page Optimization

 2. Eye Tracking Heat Maps

 These heat maps record the visitors’ eye movements on a landing page.

 By analysing where visitors tend to focus on a page, you can place the important page elements such as the CTA button or the lead capture in the visitors’ natural eye path increasing the likelihood of them fulfilling your conversion goal.

 Groupon was able to increase their conversions by 52% by decluttering their landing page because of the data collected through the following eye tracking study performed by EyeQuant:

 3. Scroll Maps

-Scroll maps record the visitors scrolling behaviour, letting you know the exact point where visitors scrolled on the page.
-This type of heat map indicates if the length of your page is appropriate, which is why scroll maps should be used for long-form sales pages.
+Scroll maps record visitors’ scrolling behavior, letting you know the exact point where visitors scrolled on the page.
+This type of heat map indicates if the length of your page is appropriate.

 This is what a scroll map looks like: